Parler loses bid to require Amazon to restore service

 Parler said there was no evidence apart from anecdotes in the press that it had a role in inciting the riots, and that it was unfair to deprive millions of law-abiding Americans a platform for free speech.

-It also said Amazon had no right to threaten its “extinction” by pulling the plug, and accused it of doing so out of “political animus” to benefit Twitter Inc, a larger Amazon client that Parler said did not censor violent content targeting conservatives.
+It also said Amazon had no right to threaten its “extinction” by pulling the plug, and had been motivated by “political animus” to benefit Twitter Inc, a larger Amazon client that Parler said did not censor violent content targeting conservatives.

 Rothstein rejected that argument, saying Parler had merely raised the “specter of preferential treatment” for Twitter.